University of Puget Sound: Academic buildings

 Harned Hall, named for alumnus and local real estate developer H.C.
 "Joe" Harned, was dedicated on September 29, 2006.
 The building is 51000 sqft and cost $25 million to construct.
 It was designed and built to meet the U.S. Green Building Council's LEED Silver Standard.
 The building features labs for biology, geology, chemistry, environmental science, and physics, a 10000 sqft courtyard with a crystalline glass gazebo in the center, a Foucault pendulum designed by Alan Thorndike, as well as Gray whale skeleton named Willy.

-After Harned Hall was completed, the university began a $38 million renovation of Thompson Hall, the "old" science building.
+After Harned Hall was completed, the institution began a $38 million renovation of Thompson Hall, the "old" science building.
 Harned and Thompson Halls form a square with a courtyard in the middle, and are collectively named the Science Center.
 Thompson Hall has an area of 121000 sqft and was originally constructed in 1968.
 The renovation was completed in spring 2008.

 Wyatt Hall is the second newest academic building on campus, dedicated in 2003.
 It houses the English, History, Foreign Languages & Literature, Politics & Government, Philosophy, Honors, Science Technology & Society, Classics, and Religion departments.
 Many of the classrooms in the building are seminar style, meaning a circle of tables that students sit at to encourage discussion between students and the professor, rather than a lecture.
 The building features glass art by Dale Chihuly that represents the ivy leaves covering the campus buildings.

-The Wheelock Student Center, known as the "SUB" (Student Union Building) is the main hub of life on campus.
-It features a rotunda used for lectures and catered events, KUPS (the campus radio station), the cafeteria and dining area, Diversions Cafe (a student-run coffee shop), and The Cellar (a student-run pizza parlor).